South Puget Sound Community College (SPSCC)

 Graduation & Transfer Rates

 Students who attend a community college will be able to choose from a variety of programs that will lead to an associate's degree or transfer to a four year institution.
-The following list shows graduation and transfer-out rates for this school compared to community colleges located in Washington, which can be useful for determining which community college to attend.
+The following list shows graduation and transfer-out rates for this school compared to community colleges in Washington, which can be useful for determining which community college to attend.

 Specialized Programs & Accreditations